PaddlePaddle/Paddle/doc/design/dynamic_rnn.md

 ### WhileOp

 The primary control flow operator to implement dynamic RNN is `WhileOp`.
-The `WhileOp` takes a sub-block.
+The `WhileOp` holds a sub-block.
 The operators in the sub-block will be executed again and again while the condition is true.

 #### Sub-Block
 The fragment program of a while op and its sub-block is: